 My water supply

 This is not just inconvenient – having cold water leak all over your home is expensive and can ruin treasured items.

-In very frosty conditions, set your thermostat to maintain a low level of heat throughout the night and while you are out during the day.
+In very frosty conditions set your thermostat to keep a low level of heat throughout the night and while you are out during the day.

 By taking a few simple steps we can all help protect against the cold weather this winter – so go on, give your a home a hug!